RockefellerArchiveCenter/digital-preservation-policy/index.md

 **Digital preservation:** The storage, maintenance and access to digital resources over the long term.
 Because of the risk of media failure and the rapid pace of technological change, digital preservation is an ongoing process.

-**Digital preservation system**: A system, consisting of people and technologies, for ensuring the long-term usability of digital objects and materials, beyond the limits of media failure or technological change.
+**Digital preservation system:** A system, consisting of people and technologies, for ensuring the long-term usability of digital objects and materials, beyond the limits of media failure or technological change.

 **Digital surrogate/digitized materials:** Materials that were originally created in analog form, but were reformatted (such as by scanning) into digital form, usually for preservation or access.

-**Emulation**: The imitation of a computer system in order to allow programs and media designed for a particular system to operate in a different, usually newer, system.
+**Emulation:** The imitation of a computer system in order to allow programs and media designed for a particular system to operate in a different, usually newer, system.
 A method of overcoming technological obsolescence.

-**Migration**: The transfer of digital resources from one hardware or software generation to the next, while preserving the essential characteristics of the data.
+**Migration:** The transfer of digital resources from one hardware or software generation to the next, while preserving the essential characteristics of the data.
 A method of overcoming technological obsolescence.

 **Open Source:** A software development methodology and licensing approach that makes computer source code freely available, open to modification, and redistributable.